mgjr-73/100_Days_of_Code/Days-11-20/Day_018/DAY018_notes.md

 - Install from PyPI using `pip install`
   - in Pycharm, just hover the module and it will have a suggestion box asking if you want to install the module.
   - installed packages get installed in a local virtual environment (venv) folder on a per project basis.

+# Tuples
+- Is a data type in Python
+- Example: `my_tuple = (1, 2, 3)`
+- It is similar to a list except, Tuples are ordered and values cannot be changed or removed once it is created.
+- In other words, Tuples are "immutable".
+- You can convert your Tuple into a list:
+  `list(my_tuple)`